Samsung Galaxy S9 And Galaxy S9 Plus: How To Show Battery Percentage

-Your Samsung Galaxy S9 and Samsung Galaxy S9 Plus filled its screen with helpful information for its users.
+The Samsung Galaxy S9 and Samsung Galaxy S9 Plus screen are full of helpful information for its users.
 The phone’s status bar contains notifications and symbols that provide a ton of different kinds of information.
 One of these important symbols is the battery icon.
 This battery icon changes color as battery power and information changes.
 The color change is easy to understand and useful.

 If, for example, it’s almost completely drained and the icon is red, then you would already know that it’s time to pick up your charger.
 However, while the colors give a general idea they may not show the whole picture and, obviously, they’re not as precise as percentages.